connectrpc/connectrpc.com/docs/cors.md

 ### Allowing methods and headers

-`Access-Control-Allow-Methods: POST, GET` is required to support gRPC-Web and Connect. gRPC-Web will only use POST.
+`Access-Control-Allow-Methods: POST,GET` is required to support gRPC-Web and Connect. gRPC-Web will only use POST.
 Connect uses POST and optionally GET.

 `Access-Control-Allow-Headers: Content-Type,Connect-Protocol-Version,Connect-Timeout-Ms,Grpc-Timeout,X-Grpc-Web,X-User-Agent`